Hexagon/croner-rust/README.md

 # Croner

-Croner is a lightweight, efficient Rust library for parsing and handling cron patterns.
+Croner is a fully featured, lightweight, efficient Rust library for parsing and evaluating cron patterns.
 Designed with simplicity and performance in mind, it provides Rust developers with a tool to schedule tasks efficiently, following the familiar cron syntax.

-This is the **Work in progress** Rust flavor of the popular JavaScript/TypeScript cron scheduler [croner](https://github.com/hexagon/croner).
+This is the Rust flavor of the popular JavaScript/TypeScript cron parser [croner](https://github.com/hexagon/croner).

 ## Features

 - Parse and evaluate [cron](https://en.wikipedia.org/wiki/Cron#CRON_expression)
   expressions to calculate upcoming execution times.
+- Schedule tasks in separate threads based on cron patterns, enabling concurrent task execution.
-- Supports extended Vixie-cron patterns with additional specifiers such as `L` for the last day and weekday of the month, and `#` for the nth weekday of the month.
+- Supports extended Vixie-cron patterns with additional specifiers such as `L` for the last day and weekday of the month, `#` for the nth weekday of the month and `W` for closest weekday to a day of month.
-- Evaulate cron extpressions across different time zones.
+- Evaulate cron expressions across different time zones.
 - Compatible with `chrono` and (optionally) `chrono-tz`.
-- Includes overrun protection to prevent jobs from overlapping in a concurrent environment.
 - Robust error handling.
 - Control execution flow with the ability to pause, resume, or stop scheduled tasks.
 - Operates in-memory without the need for persistent storage or configuration files.
 - Highly optimized method of finding future/past matches.
+- No dependencies except `chrono`.

 ## Getting Started